 Great Ride for the Blind: I learned that blind guests love to go on the Tomorrowland Speedway, because it's the only place in the world they're able to drive independently.

 Gum: Yes, Walt Disney World is filled with candy, desserts, sugar, sugar, SUGAR, but you cannot purchase gum anywhere in Walt Disney World.
-You know how we all love the cleanliness of WDW.
+You know how we all love the cleanliness of WDW!
 Avoiding one of the worst offenders this world has with poorly disposed trash is the best way to help control something that is not so easy to clean up.
 If you decide to bring your own gum to the parks, please be sure everyone in your vacation party makes the responsible decision to throw it away in a trash can.
 I know I don't like to step in it.

 Festival of The Lion King: Be sure your entire party is with you when you go to stand in line for this show.
 People are not allowed to join you in line after you have been standing in line, anymore.
 The entire group must be together at all times.
 If part of your group walks up without you, they have to stay at the end of the line.
 It doesn't matter if you're in the regular line, FastPass line or wheelchair line.
-No one is allowed to join other people already in line so plan accordingly.
+No one is allowed to join other people already in line, so plan accordingly.

-FastPasses/Standby Times: Be sure to look at the Standby wait time before you enter the FastPass line.
+FastPasses/Standby Times: Be sure to look at the Standby wait time before you enter the FastPass line at attractions.
 Here's why: We had Pirates of the Caribbean FastPasses and were about to enter when we saw the Standby line was only 5 minutes.
 We opted to go in the Standby line (no scanning of MagicBands) and change our FastPass selection to a different ride with a longer wait time on the My Disney Experience app on our smartphones.
 Score!!